 - choosing vocabulary that is too advanced;

-- learning alone without correction.
+- learning alone without correction;

 To memorize Arabic vocabulary effectively, focus on useful words, learn them in context, review them regularly and use them in real sentences.

-Do not only memorize translations.
+Do not memorize only translations.
 Read, listen, repeat aloud and create your own sentences.
 This helps you recognize words and use them more naturally.

 With regular practice and teacher correction, Arabic vocabulary becomes clearer, more practical and easier to remember.
 Step by step, you can build the vocabulary you need to read, understand and communicate in Arabic.